zbo14/zbo14.github.io/_posts/2019-10-11-SOCKS-proxying.md

 	0x00b0:  3c85 3af4 fe73 47bd 2b78 5bfa 3181 ec3d  <.:..sG.+x[.1..=
 ```

 On the first line, we see two IP addresses: "10.12.117.160" and "151.101.249.140".
 The former is my laptop's address on the local network, which I verified with `ifconfig`.
 The latter is an IP address for reddit (or rather Fastly, the content delivery network (CDN) reddit uses).
 We can tell it's HTTPS traffic (read: encrypted) since it's destined for reserved port 443.
-Below, we see these garbled mess:
+Below, we see this garbled mess:

 ```
 ..)A!@...;....E.